The Best Ways to Book Qatar Qsuites with Points & Miles

 How to Earn American Airlines Miles

-Few credit cards offer a better, more lucrative welcome offer bonus than the AAdvantage® Aviator® Red World Elite Mastercard®.
+It starts with an easy-to-earn welcome offer bonus on the AAdvantage® Aviator® Red World Elite Mastercard®.
 Just for opening the card, making a single purchase, you can earn 50,000 American Airlines AAdvantage miles.
-The card's $99 annual fee is even waived in the first year.

 These are some of the easiest miles you will ever earn.